GGLuca/adverseimpact/README.md

 - `NFmaj` (number of participants failing the selection procedure from the majority group).

-## Example

-We consider a selection scenario in which disparity is considered between men and women hires.
-Women are designated as the minority group.
-A total of 35 applicants participate, out of which 10 women and 25 men.
-From the female candidates, 2 are selected and 8 are rejected, and from the male candidates 15 are selected and 10 are rejected.
-A total of 17 candidates are thus selected, and 18 are rejected.

-In this case,

-`NFmin` = 9 `NPmin` = 2 `NFmaj` = 10 `NPmaj` = 15

 ## Installation

 You can install the development version of advserseimpact from